Last updated January 2, 2024.

 In this blog, we're going to cover what you need to know about the female reproductive system.
-Get answers to all your burning questions about your biological clock—whether you're interested in learning more about fertility or you'd just like to know “How many eggs are we born with?”
+Get answers to all your burning questions about your biological clock—whether you're interested in learning more about woman's fertility or you'd just like to know “How many eggs are we born with?”

 Before discussing a woman's egg reserve, it’s important to understand the basics of the female reproductive system.
 This system handles everything from ovulation to pregnancy and is an essential part of a woman’s anatomy.
 It also produces female sex hormones that allow the reproductive system to function properly.

 The ovaries are two small organs that are on both sides of the uterus.
 These organs play a crucial role in the female reproductive system not only because they produce the egg cells, but they also store them until they are ready to be released.
 Once released, the eggs travel through the fallopian tubes where they can then be fertilized by sperm.
 Once the fertilization process has been completed, the egg will then travel to the uterus where it can be implanted on the thickened uterine lining.
 If the egg has not been properly implanted or if it was not fertilized by sperm, the uterine lining will shed itself, which is what you see during your menstrual flow.

 If we're born with all the eggs we're going to have our entire lives, then why doesn’t our menstrual period start from birth?
 It's because our bodies wait until the reproductive system has developed enough to actually bear children.
 Puberty begins when the body starts producing large amounts of gonadotropin-releasing hormone (GnRH) in the hypothalamus.
 This hormone within the brain sends a signal to the pituitary gland to produce FSH (follicle-stimulating hormone), leading to a rise in estrogen levels—and the onset of puberty.
 (When testing fertility, doctors look at the FSH levels in the body as well as other hormones to see if it’s within a normal range for an individual’s age.)